CreativeSDK/web-getting-started-samples/creative-cloud-files-api/guide/creative-cloud-files-api.md

 }
 ```

 With this code, a user who is logged in will be able to upload files to the Creative Cloud.
-Those files will be stored in a folder called "My CSDK App", as set in our `params` object above.
+Those files will be stored in a folder called "My CSDK App test", as set in our `params` object above.

 A successful upload will, in this example, trigger the `console.log(result.file)` in the code above.
 The `.file` object you receive here will contain data about the file you have just successfully uploaded.